 After the Will is admitted to court, the judge must sign Letters of Administration appointing and authorizing a personal representative to act on behalf of the decedent’s estate.
 The personal representative is then responsible for sending a Notice of Administration to persons interested in the decedent’s estate (surviving spouse, beneficiaries, etc.) and a Notice to Creditors to all known creditors of the decedent.
 He must also publish the Notice to Creditors in a local print medium to identify any unknown creditors, in which such creditors are told that they have 90 days to file a claim with the court or else surrender their right to collect on the debt.

 Assets are then collected and the decedent’s debts and taxes are paid.
-After all assets have been distributed, the estate is closed and the personal representative is relieved of his duties.
+After all of the assets have been distributed, the estate is closed and the personal representative is relieved of his duties.

-If you are interested in finding out more information about a Broward County Probate, I advise you to consult an experienced Broward County Probate Attorney or, alternatively, thoroughly study of the Florida Probate Code at http://www.leg.state.fl.us/statutes.
+If you are interested in finding out more information about a Broward County Probate administration, a good idea is to consult an experienced Broward County Probate Attorney or you can read the Florida Probate Code at http://www.leg.state.fl.us/statutes.

 Sample Probate Pleadings

 Probate cases can be complicated because they require the filing of many different documents with the Court.
-For example, the one document which is always filed when seeking to open a formal probate administration is the Petiton for Administration.
-We have compiled other sample probate pleadings which provide a true sense of the work involved in a Florida probate case.
+For example, the one document that is always filed when seeking to open a formal probate administration is the Petition for Administration.
+We have compiled other sample probate pleadings that provide a true sense of the work involved in a Florida probate case.

 Topics Related to Florida Probate Law include: